 Of course your website needs to hit the basics: who you are and what you do.
 But, in a world of social media, the job of your website is changing.
-Promote products and services is not enough.
-You must explain your “why,” your purpose and commitments (recently re-emphasized by Larry Fink and the Business Roundtable).
+Promoting products and services is not enough.
+You must explain your “why,” your purpose and commitments (re-emphasized by Larry Fink and the Business Roundtable).

 What are the imperatives?

 Why we exist.